jonfreibr/Alphabet-Soup/README.md

 ## Version History

 * v 1.03(k)
     * Fixed the placement of the PySimpleGUI license key (had to be before the import statement).
+Made the BRMC theme default.
 * v 1.03(j)
     * Added BRMC colors based theme
 * v 1.03(i)